Eng Joo Ang (EJ) was born in Singapore. His ancestral hometown is YingDu, NanAn, Fujian.

 - President of The Australian Hokkien Huay Kuan Association

-- Vice Chairman of Australian Council for the Promotion of Peaceful Reunificiation of China
+- Senior Honorary Advisor of Australian Council for the Promotion of Peaceful Reunificiation of China

 - Member of Chinese Ministerial Consultative Committee (NSW)